Reviewing Genius Sports (GENI) & Its Competitors

-Genius Sports (NYSE:GENI – Get Rating) is one of 29 public companies in the “Miscellaneous amusement & recreation services” industry, but how does it compare to its rivals?
-We will compare Genius Sports to related companies based on the strength of its earnings, institutional ownership, analyst recommendations, profitability, risk, dividends and valuation.
+Genius Sports (NYSE:GENI – Get Rating) is one of 29 publicly-traded companies in the “Miscellaneous amusement & recreation services” industry, but how does it contrast to its rivals?
+We will compare Genius Sports to related businesses based on the strength of its risk, dividends, earnings, valuation, institutional ownership, analyst recommendations and profitability.

 Risk and Volatility

-Genius Sports has a beta of 1.94, suggesting that its stock price is 94% more volatile than the S&P 500.
-Comparatively, Genius Sports’ rivals have a beta of 1.62, suggesting that their average stock price is 62% more volatile than the S&P 500.
+Genius Sports has a beta of 1.82, meaning that its stock price is 82% more volatile than the S&P 500.
+Comparatively, Genius Sports’ rivals have a beta of 1.59, meaning that their average stock price is 59% more volatile than the S&P 500.

-This is a summary of current ratings and target prices for Genius Sports and its rivals, as provided by MarketBeat.
+This is a breakdown of current ratings and recommmendations for Genius Sports and its rivals, as provided by MarketBeat.

 |Sell Ratings